MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Accept wildcard characters: False
 ```

-### -SharePointAddInsDisabled
+### -IsSharePointAddInsDisabled

-Allows or disallows disable the SharePoint add-ins app.

-When the value is set to false, the SharePoint add-ins app can still be used.
-If the value is set to true, sharepoint will no longer support any features related to add-ins.
+When the feature is enabled, all the add-ins feature will be disabled.

+The valid values are:

+- False (default) - Support for add-ins feature at this stage.
+- True - All the add-ins feature will be disabled.

 ```yaml
 Type: Boolean